abhishek-shanubhogh/DataVisualization/README.md

 # ScalerNotes
-Notes from Scaler this will be uploaded after seeing the classes from scaler hello
+Notes from Scaler this will be uploaded after seeing the classes from scaler